One Planet, Many People: Contest Rules

-Length: Video should not exceed two minutes in length, including the title screen.
+Length: Videos should not exceed 60 seconds in length, including the title screen.

 Video Equipment: Videos may be produced on any equipment available to the entrant, including cell phones, video cameras, and computers.
 Videos may be in color or black and white, with or without sound, and with or without animation.

-Dates: The contest begins on January 1, 2018.
-All entries must be submitted in digital format by March 16, 2018.
-Videos submitted after the deadline will not be eligible for prizes.
-Winners will be announced in April, 2018.
+Dates: The contest begins on January 15, 2019.
+All entries must be submitted in digital format before April 16, 2019.
+Winners will be announced in May, 2019.

-Winning Entries: In additional to cash prizes, winning videos may be posted on the website of Population Media Center if actor releases, sources, and copyright permissions are in order.
-Winners must be able to provide a list of sources for their video, documenting any factual statements.
+Winning Entries: In additional to cash prizes, winning videos may be posted on the website of Population Media Center if actor releases, lists of sources, and copyright permissions are in order.
+Winners must provide sources for their video, listing the source of any factual statements.

-Ownership of Videos and Right to Use: Entrants own all rights to their entries, but Population Media Center may reproduce, reprint, distribute, or exhibit winning videos for promotional purposes on their website, at conferences, or in publications.
+Ownership of Videos and Right to Use: Entrants own all rights to their entries, but Population Media Center may reproduce, reprint, distribute, or exhibit winning videos for promotional purposes on its website, at conferences, or in publications.

 Copyrights: Videos must not use copyrighted material without permission of the copyright holder.
 Videos containing copyrighted material used without permission will not be eligible for prizes.

-General: PMC may disqualify any entry that fosters racial, religious, or sexual prejudice, promotes sexual exploitation or illegal behavior, violates these rules, or is inappropriate in the judgment of PMC.
+General: PMC may disqualify any entry that fosters racial, religious, or sexual prejudice, promotes sexual exploitation or illegal behavior, violates these rules, or is inappropriate, in the judgment of PMC.
 Employees of Population Media Center and their children are not eligible to enter the contest.
-If the operation, security, or administration of this contest is compromised for any reason, including plagiarism, PMC may, at its discretion, suspend the contest or terminate it, without recourse by the entrants.
+If the operation, security, or administration of this contest is compromised for any reason, including plagiarism, PMC may, at its discretion, suspend or terminate the contest without recourse.

-Acceptance of Rules: Entrants give their full and unconditional agreement to these Rules.
+Acceptance of Rules: By entering the contest, entrants give their full and unconditional agreement to these Rules.
 The decisions of PMC about the contest and the interpretation of these Rules shall be final and binding.